 I brought my sister here in 2010 during our brief Tour d’ Chianti but weirdly enough it was raining so we just walked quickly through town then ate our lunch in the car.

-During our 2014 tour, we stopped here and walked through town.
+During our 2014 trip, we stopped here and walked through town.
 My niece’s friends thought it was lovely and took quite a few pictures.